Leo the Lion (MGM): 2012–2021: 3D Zoom Out

+2021–present: CGI Animation

 On March 8, 2021, MGM unveiled an updated logo, with Leo now being CGI animated, while being based on its 1957 footage, the first major redesign for the mascot in over six decades.
 The latest rendition leans into the company's traditional gold design, filtering out sepia tones and modernizing the logo by sharpening the film roll, mask and lettering.
 The biggest change is evident in the brand's new monogram, which uses the classic font of the MGM logo rather than the blocky lettering associated with MGM Resorts.
 Furthermore, the motto now shows its English translation, "Art for Art's Sake", then changing to its original Latin motto.
 It also had a proper fanfare composed by Sounds Red, alongside the re-used 1995 roar.
-MGM worked with Culver City, Calif.-based Baked Studios on the new look.
-While the new logo, similar to the previous logos, was set to be unveiled with the James Bond film No Time to Die, it was frequently delayed over 2 years from its intended November 2019 release to October 2021 due to the ongoing COVID-19 pandemic.
+MGM worked with Culver City, California-based Baked Studios on the new look.

+While the new logo, similar to the previous logos, was set to be unveiled with the James Bond film No Time to Die, it was frequently delayed over two years from its intended November 2019 release to October 2021 due to the ongoing COVID-19 pandemic.
 It instead debuted with the Aretha Franklin biopic Respect, which was released on August 13, 2021.
 On January 19, 2022, a special variation was released to coincide with the 60th anniversary of the James Bond franchise, with the logo zooming out further to make room for the "60 Years of Bond" logo which appears on the right next to it.
 It premiered in front of the IMAX re-release engagement of No Time to Die on January 21, 2022, and appeared on Ron Howard's Thirteen Lives and the documentary The Sound of 007.

 In September 2023, following Amazon's acquisition of the studio the year before, a byline reading "An Amazon Company" (in the Amazon Ember font) was added below the logo, debuting with the teaser trailer for Saltburn and officially on the Prime Video exclusive Sitting in Bars with Cake.
 This version of the logo is also being used to represent Amazon MGM Studios at the start of films produced by the parent company without MGM's involvement after retiring their 2016–2023 on-screen logo as a result of their rebrand.
 In March 2024, a "100 Years of Entertainment" logo variant was released to commemorate the centennial anniversary of MGM's founding in 1924.
-This variant debuted with the Prime Video release of the remake of Road House (2024) and appeared in front of every film produced by MGM throughout the year before reverting to the standard version in May 2025.
+This variant debuted with the Prime Video release of the remake of Road House (2024) and appeared in front of every film produced by MGM throughout the year until May 2025 before reverting to the standard version in that month.